postsharp/Metalama.Documentation/conceptual/Aspects/Templates.md

 ### meta API

-The entry point of the compile-time API is the <xref:Caravela.Framework.Aspects.meta> static class.
+The entry point of the compile-time API is the <xref:Metalama.Framework.Aspects.meta> static class.
 The name of this class is intentionally lower case to convey the sentiment that it is something unusual and gives access to some kind of magic.
-The <xref:Caravela.Framework.Aspects.meta> class is the entry point to the meta model and the members of this class can be invoked only in the context of a template.
+The <xref:Metalama.Framework.Aspects.meta> class is the entry point to the meta model and the members of this class can be invoked only in the context of a template.

-The <xref:Caravela.Framework.Aspects.meta> static class exposes to the following members:
+The <xref:Metalama.Framework.Aspects.meta> static class exposes to the following members:

-- The <xref:Caravela.Framework.Aspects.meta.Proceed?text=meta.Proceed> method invokes the target method or accessor being intercepted, which can be either the next aspect applied on the same target or the target source implementation itself.
+- The <xref:Metalama.Framework.Aspects.meta.Proceed?text=meta.Proceed> method invokes the target method or accessor being intercepted, which can be either the next aspect applied on the same target or the target source implementation itself.
-- The <xref:Caravela.Framework.Aspects.meta.Target?text=meta.Target> property gives access to the declaration to which the template is applied.
+- The <xref:Metalama.Framework.Aspects.meta.Target?text=meta.Target> property gives access to the declaration to which the template is applied.
-- The <xref:Caravela.Framework.Aspects.IMetaTarget.Parameters?text=meta.Target.Parameters> property gives access to the current method or accessor parameters.
+- The <xref:Metalama.Framework.Aspects.IMetaTarget.Parameters?text=meta.Target.Parameters> property gives access to the current method or accessor parameters.
-- The <xref:Caravela.Framework.Aspects.meta.This?text=meta.This> property represents the `this` instance.
-Together with <xref:Caravela.Framework.Aspects.meta.Base?text=meta.Base>, <xref:Caravela.Framework.Aspects.meta.ThisStatic?text=meta.ThisStatic>, and <xref:Caravela.Framework.Aspects.meta.BaseStatic?text=meta.BaseStatic> properties, it allows your template to access members of the target class using dynamic code (see below).
+- The <xref:Metalama.Framework.Aspects.meta.This?text=meta.This> property represents the `this` instance.
+Together with <xref:Metalama.Framework.Aspects.meta.Base?text=meta.Base>, <xref:Metalama.Framework.Aspects.meta.ThisStatic?text=meta.ThisStatic>, and <xref:Metalama.Framework.Aspects.meta.BaseStatic?text=meta.BaseStatic> properties, it allows your template to access members of the target class using dynamic code (see below).
-- The <xref:Caravela.Framework.Aspects.meta.Tags?text=meta.Tags> property gives access to an arbitrary dictionary that has been passed to the advice factory method.
+- The <xref:Metalama.Framework.Aspects.meta.Tags?text=meta.Tags> property gives access to an arbitrary dictionary that has been passed to the advice factory method.
--  The <xref:Caravela.Framework.Aspects.meta.CompileTime%2A?text=meta.CompileTime> method coerces a neutral expression into a compile-time expression.
+-  The <xref:Metalama.Framework.Aspects.meta.CompileTime%2A?text=meta.CompileTime> method coerces a neutral expression into a compile-time expression.
-- <xref:Caravela.Framework.Aspects.meta.RunTime%2A?text=meta.RunTime> method converts the result of a compile-time expression into a run-time value (see below).
+- <xref:Metalama.Framework.Aspects.meta.RunTime%2A?text=meta.RunTime> method converts the result of a compile-time expression into a run-time value (see below).

 ### Compile-time local variables